 Women’s Role in Cabeceo

 This way of inviting a woman to dance is called cabeceo.
-Cabeceo becomes a practice in the milongas mainly because tango is an intimate dance.
+Cabeceo becomes a practice in the milongas of Buenos Aires mainly because tango is an intimate dance.
 Argentine tango is danced in close embrace with considerable physical contact between the partners.
 For a woman to engage in such an intimate activity with a man, she has to do it by her own will.
-Otherwise, even if she reluctantly accepts the invitation, she will be reserved, cold and dry.
+Otherwise, even if she reluctantly accepts his invitation, she will be reserved, cold and dry.
 She will not surrender herself to him and dance with passion and feelings.
 That's why cabeceo is considered as a requisite part of tango.
 A milonguero will not dance with a woman unless she shows a clear desire to dance with him by looking into his eyes and responding to his cabeceo with a smile and nod.

-For men, cabeceo is also a much better way to ask a woman to dance.
-When verbally inviting a woman, the man must traverse the room to reach her.
+For men, cabeceo is also a better way to invite a woman to dance.
+To verbally ask a woman to dance, the man must traverse the room to reach her.
 If she declines, not only does he have to swallow the embarrassment, but he also has to make the return journey.
 By that time, other potential dance partners may already be taken, forcing him to wait until the current tanda concludes for another opportunity.
-But by using cabeceo, he can quickly and remotely secure a dance partner without the potential of facing public rejection from a woman.
+But by using cabeceo, he can quickly and remotely secure a dance partner without risking potential public rejection.